faridani/compute-access-setup/README.md

 * **Router**
   * Eero 6 mesh network with 3 nodes
   * Static IP reservations for the three main computers

+* **TODO**
+  * Build a guard server on `Middlebeast`
+    * Install AdGuard Home or Pi-hole on middlebeast.
+    * Create a DNS Rewrite/Record in the software: Map middlebeast.lan (or just middlebeast) to its local IP.
+    * Pros: Works for every device you connect to the VPN (iPad, iPhone, Laptop) without configuring them individually.

 ---